 Lee has a long term interest in the nutrition and hydration of older people.
 She is an expert systematic reviewer and has developed and managed many systematic reviews.
 Lee has been an editor for the Cochrane Heart Group for 14 years, was an editor of the Cochrane Oral Health Group for 5 years, and regularly referees systematic reviews for top medical and nutrition journals.

 Lee is a Reader in Research Synthesis, Nutrition & Hydration in the Norwich Medical School at the University of East Anglia and has a BSc in Biochemistry, PhD (University of Manchester) and current dietetic registration.
 She worked as a dietitian in the National Health Service for ten years, with extensive experience of community health promotion and cardiovascular health.
-Lee moved to research in 2000 and has since published over 80 peer-reviewed publications, mainly in the areas of dehydration and nutrition of older people and the effects of dietary change on health.
-Her publications have been cited almost 3000 times (with an average citation per publication of over 33, and h-index of 29).
+Lee moved to research in 2000 and has since published over 100 peer-reviewed publications, mainly in the areas of dehydration and nutrition of older people and the effects of dietary change on health.
+Her publications have been cited over 4000 times (with an average citation per publication of 40, and h-index of 33).

 Lee is a member of the World Health Organization Nutrition Guidance Expert Advisory Group (NUGAG) on Diet and Health, which has recently produced guidance on sodium and potassium intakes.
 As well as being a Cochrane editor, she is an editor of Quality in Ageing and Older Adults, was awarded Ibex Award by British Dietetic Association (2005), and was a member of the National Institute for Clinical Excellence (NICE) Partners Council.

 Reader in Research Synthesis & Nutrition, August 2014 - present, University of East Anglia

 Senior Lecturer in Research Synthesis & Nutrition, August 2008 -present, University of East Anglia